wp-plugins/subiz-live-chat/readme.txt

 Though designed to work on most browsers, Subiz works best in the following environment: IE 6 or later, Firefox 2 or later, Safari 2 or later, Google Chrome.

 = Is it free to use? =
-The plugin comes with a free plan specially tailored for WordPress users.
-Power users can purchase upgrade options anytime.
+The plugin comes with a free plan.
+Otherwise, you choose a Standard or Advanced package to enjoy more powerful features

 = How can I upgrade my account? =
 Follow the instruction to create Subscription: [How to create subscription](http://support.subiz.com/support/solutions/articles/3000004814-how-to-create-a-subscription-?utm_source=plugin_wp&utm_medium=plugin&utm_campaign=plugin_wp1.1)